Understanding the F03.90 ICD-10 Code

 Treatment Planning Considerations

-When planning treatment for clients diagnosed with dementia, consider the following:
+When planning treatment for clients diagnosed with dementia, consider these factors:

 - Individualized approaches based on the client’s specific needs and cognitive abilities

-- Incorporating family members in the treatment process
+- Incorporating family members into the treatment process

 - Regular assessment of cognitive function and emotional well-being

 AutoNotes streamlines the documentation process for clinicians dealing with dementia diagnoses.
-Benefits include:
+Key benefits include:

 - Faster progress note creation: Generate notes in seconds with AI assistance.